Hard Market vs. Soft Market: The Insurance Industry’s Cycle and Why We’re Currently in a Hard Market

 The characteristics of a soft market in the insurance industry include:

-- Reduced underwriting criteria, which means underwriting is easier;
+- Relaxed underwriting criteria, which means underwriting is easier

-- Increased capacity, which means insurance carriers write more policies and higher limits; and
+- Increased capacity, which means insurance carriers write more policies and higher limits

 - Increased competition among insurance carriers.

-Ultimately these rate reductions associated with a soft market affect the insurance carriers’ bottom line, as a carrier relies on a combination of insurance premiums and investments to make money as a company.
+Ultimately these rate reductions associated with a soft market affect the insurance carriers’ bottom line, as an insurer relies on a combination of insurance premiums and investment income to make a profit as a company.